gomorpheus/morpheus-docs/integration_guides/Backups/veeam.rst

    Enabled
       When marked, this integration will be active and available for use API URL
-      IP or Hostname of the Veeam server, must be HTTPS for VEEAM 10 Port
+      IP or Hostname of the Veeam Enterprise Manager, must be HTTPS for VEEAM 10 Port
       Port number configured to access the Veeam server, must be 9398 for VEEAM 10 Username